 You’ve already made it this far; with the right support, planning, and understanding of what needs to happen for you to reach your goals, you can look forward to realising your wealth potential, and stepping closer to financial freedom.

-Rosecut can help you with a personal financial plan that focuses on your personal goals; everything we do is tailored to you.
+Rosecut can help you with a personal financial plan that focuses on your life goals; everything we do is for you.
 If you haven’t already, you can sign-up here today.

 Rosecut is a digital wealth manager that shows you your future net worth with one tap, and how to invest to get there.
-We use expert knowledge and artificial intelligence to truly understand you and build a bespoke financial plan and investment strategy for you.
+We use expert knowledge and artificial intelligence to truly understand you in order to help build a financial plan and investment strategy that works for you.

 The company was founded by former Credit Suisse and Coutts advisor, together with a technologist, aiming to provide the best client experience enabled by private banking expertise and technology.
 We cater to people of rising wealth, who appreciate the value of impartial advice and discretionary management.